Academic Standing Policies

 A student on academic probation who has not met the terms of probation will be subject to academic dismissal from the university for a minimum of one semester and a summer.
 A student whose term GPA falls below 1.0 or earns less than 6 credits may be dismissed without having been on academic probation the previous semester.

 Students may direct inquiries about the dismissal process to the Academic Review Committee of their respective advising office.
-Students who hope to return to the university in a future semester are encouraged to work with their academic advisor to develop a plan for their time away.
+Students who intend to return to the university in a future semester are encouraged to work with their academic advisor to develop a plan for their time away.

 - Office of Student Financial Services: suspends financial aid and work-study aid to the student;